CORROBORATING WITNESS—MEL GIBSON

 (The WITNESS takes the stand.)

-SCOPE AND OF TESTIMONY
+SCOPE AND LIMITS OF TESTIMONY

 SPOCK

-You are not asked to establish proof, prophecy, or causation—only to testify to process, intent, and experience as they relate to the matters before the court.
+You are asked to testify to artistic process, stated intent, and audience reception as they relate to the works under review.

 Yes, Your Honor.